gopher2/Trunk-Player-Legacy-Instructions/README-Legacy2020.md

 ## Trunk-Recorder and Trunk-Player (Legacy) Instructions

 This will guide you on the process of installing Trunk-Recorder and Trunk-Player.
 It is specific to setting up a Airspy device on the on the MPSCS but can be customized for other radio / systems.
+It depends on the specific version of Ubuntu listed, other versions will not work.

 ## Install the OS

-- Start with a fresh install of Ubuntu 22.04.1 LTS x64
+- Start with a fresh install of Ubuntu 20.04.5 LTS x64
 - Add a user 'radio' during the OS install

 ## Update the system